 Grimes' relationship with Elon Musk began in 2018 and produced three children with names that read like science fiction: X Æ A-Xii (born 2020), Exa Dark Sideræl (born 2021), and Techno Mechanicus (born 2022).

-But the relationship's end in 2022 spiraled into a brutal custody battle.
-Musk filed in Texas; Grimes countered in California.
-The fight illuminated the power imbalance: "Spent a year locked in battle in a state with terrible mothers rights," Grimes wrote on X in November 2024, "having my instagram posts and modeling used as reasons I shouldn't have my kids and fighting and detaching from the love of my life as he becomes unrecognizable to me."
+"Spent a year locked in battle in a state with terrible mothers rights," Grimes wrote on X, "having my instagram posts and modeling used as reasons I shouldn't have my kids and fighting and detaching from the love of my life as he becomes unrecognizable to me."

-For a Type 7, this kind of prolonged, inescapable conflict with no clear resolution represents a nightmare scenario—pain that can't be reframed or escaped through creative work.
+For a Type 7, this kind of prolonged, inescapable conflict represents a nightmare scenario.
+Pain that can't be reframed or escaped through creative work.
+The public nature compounds the trap: "The state of my children's lives being public is of grave concern to me and I think about how to solve this every day."

 Transhumanism and the Future: Grimes' Philosophy

-Grimes isn't just making music about technology—she's attempting to embody a post-human future.
-Her interest in transhumanism—using technology to transcend biological limitations—runs through everything she creates.
+Grimes isn't just making music about technology.
+She's attempting to embody a post-human future.
+Her interest in transhumanism, using technology to transcend biological limitations, runs through everything she creates.

 She's expressed interest in testing Musk's Neuralink brain-computer interface "if it is proven safe" and speaks of "accelerating human potential alongside AI."
 Her "Transhumanism for Babies" book project aims to raise children comfortable with concepts that terrify previous generations.

-Her song "We Appreciate Power" explicitly addresses these themes—merging consciousness with machines, mind uploading, the possibility that reality is simulated.
+Her song "We Appreciate Power" explicitly addresses these themes.
+Merging consciousness with machines, mind uploading, the possibility that reality is simulated.
 Critics have accused her of "techno-fascism" and linked her views to accelerationism, a philosophy embraced by Silicon Valley futurists.

 The Contradictions She Contains